knative/docs/docs/bookstore/page-2/sentiment-analysis-service-for-bookstore-reviews.md

 ![Image9](images/image9.png)

-The `requirements.txt` file contains the dependencies for the function.
-You can add the following dependencies to the `requirements.txt` file:
+The `sentiment-analysis-app/requirements.txt` file contains the dependencies for the function.
+Add the following dependencies to the file:
 ???+ abstract "_sentiment-analysis-app/requirements.txt_"

     ```